Table of Contents

 Using Live Models

 The process of using live models involves a risk vs. reward analysis.
-The risk-return tradeoff tells that if you invest money in hiring models, it can render higher profits, but you must also be willing to accept and embrace the possibility of losses.
+The risk-return tradeoff tells us that if you invest money in hiring models, it can render higher profits, but you must also be willing to accept and embrace the possibility of losses.
 How far can you accept this tradeoff?
 Take a look at the advantages and disadvantages outlined below.

 1. Live models bring your jewelry to life